drecchia/hpv-checklist/README.md

 ---

-Design to address flexibility of all environments with no dependecies.
-Hpv-Checklist is a _First Class_ solution for webapps checkbox list.
+Design to offer flexibility across all environments with no dependecies.
+Hpv-Checklist is a _First Class_ solution for webapps checkbox lists.
+Unlike other options, it is not tied to a select or floating UI.
 It is very small (~8Kb) and customizable through a wide range of options.

 [Online Demo](https://jsfiddle.net/LINK_HERE/)